 The macula is found at the center of the retina where the incoming rays of light are focused.
-The macula is very important, being responsible for what we see straight in front of us, the vision needed for detailed activities such as reading and writing, recognizing faces, fine work, and our ability to appreciate color.
+The macula is responsible for what we see straight in front of us, for the detailed vision needed in activities such as reading and writing, for recognizing faces, and our ability to appreciate color.

-Macular Degeneration is a condition whereby the delicate cells of the macula become damaged and stop working.
-We do not know why this is, although it tends to happen as people get older.
+Macular Degeneration is a condition in which the delicate cells of the macula become damaged and stop working.
 Vision loss usually occurs gradually and typically affects both eyes at different rates.

-The formation of new blood vessels and exudates ("drusen") from blood vessels in and under the macula is often the first physical sign that macular degeneration may develop.
+The formation of new blood vessels and yellow deposits ("drusen") in and under the macula is often the first physical sign that macular degeneration may develop.

 The following are NOT known to be linked to macular degeneration: floaters (moving spots caused by debris floating in the vitreous fluid between the lens and the retina); dry eye syndromes; cataracts and cataract surgery.